archfan/fast_chemail-rs/README.md

 [GitLab](https://gitlab.com/fast_chemail/fast_chemail-rs).
 Please make your issues there.

-The pull requests are not accepted without filling an issue, to know wheter what you want to change, it seems to me right for this project.
+The pull requests are not accepted without filling an issue, to know wheter the changes seem to me right for the project.

 **Note:** this is a free/open source project at *zero price* built in my spare time, and it is possible that I have not time to solve any issue.